 Because the value of testing comes from ability to link to prevention and/or treatment services, it is important to determine how well self-testers link to post-test services and to implement interventions for optimising linkage.
 Previous research has shown that self-testers link as well as individuals who tested using other models [13].
 Optimal linkage rates are not only important for the health of HIV positive individuals but also for the cost effectiveness of the self-testing intervention.
 A 2015 modelling study found that for a country like Zimbabwe self-testing may be cost-effective; however cost effectiveness can be negatively affected by poor rates of linkage to care after testing[21].
-It is therefore important to address barriers to linkage, which include fear of disclosure (and subsequent stigma), long waiting times at health facilities, distance to health facility, travel costs and user costs [22].
+It is therefore important to address barriers to linkage, which include fear of disclosure (and subsequent stigma), long waiting times at health facilities, distance to health facility, travel costs and user costs

+[22].
 Social support, including from lay health workers, has been found to be effective in facilitating linkage to care.
 In this study we aim to determine whether incentivising community-based kit distributors according to number of clients who link to post-test services will improve linkage to post-test outreach services in rural communities.
-We will also investigate whether provision of transport reimbursements to HIV positive participants will improve their linkage to government ART services.
-In addition, we will determine the cost and cost effectiveness of self-testing interventions with various models of facilitating linkage to care.
+We will also determine the cost and cost effectiveness of self-testing interventions with various models of facilitating linkage to care.